Harshitha518/flux-task-scheduler/README.md

 ## Getting Started

-1. Compile the program using `gcc` or your preferred C compiler
+1. Compile the program using `make`
 2. Use `./flux add "<command>" <interval_in_seconds>` to add tasks
 3. Start the scheduler with `./flux start`
 4. Manage tasks using `pause`, `resume`, `delete`, and view them with `list`